🪰75,275 violations tracked across 67 Florida counties

 About Dining in San Antonio

-Of San Antonio's 26 graded restaurants, 69.2% earned an A grade — roughly in line with statewide averages.
+Of San Antonio's 26 graded restaurants, 100.0% earned an A grade — above the statewide average, reflecting strong food safety compliance in the area.
 Notably, no restaurants in the area currently hold a failing F grade.
-The average InspectFL Health Score across San Antonio is 96.1 out of 100, based on 42 inspections on record.
+The average InspectFL Health Score across San Antonio is 100.0 out of 100, based on 0 inspections on record.

 What Inspectors Look For